rogerthat39/100-days-of-code/log.md

 ## Day 92: 23 February, 2019

-**Today's progress:** Created a web page that updates the position of the ISS on top of a world map.
+**Today's Progress:** Created a web page that updates the position of the ISS on top of a world map.

 **Thoughts:** While probably not completely accurate, it was fun to learn about the JSON format and APIs.
 [The Coding Train](https://www.youtube.com/playlist?list=PLRqwX-V7Uu6a-SQiI4RtIwuOrLJGnel0r) on YouTube is a really great tutorial channel for these types of things.

+## Day 93: 24 February, 2019

+**Today's Progress:** Fixed a bug in the position of the ISS, and learnt more about APIs.

+## Day 94: 25 February, 2019

+**Today's Progress:** Worked on the memory game